A project: the urban ninja

 The self made zero and light wind kite: The urban ninja of Alexander Klink, Germany.

 Build your own lightwind kite and fly with it in horizontal gliding, flatspin or diving mode.
+Just playing around.
 A kite designed for reactive flights in the most gentle of breezes or without any wind in confined urban areas like parking lots, courtyards, parks and indoor.
-In normal to stronger winds it just hangs up there, cool for kids and especially teens too.

 Make the kite